rootbotsgh/VOUCHER_SALES_BOT/README.md

     flask_thread = threading.Thread(target=run_flask)
     flask_thread.start()`

-Using sqlite3, new voucher database is made for each card/voucher type in cards list
+Using MySQL, new voucher database is made for each card/voucher type in cards list

 ## Functionality